jmiszczak/latex2epub/README.md

 ## Requirements

-* Perl for converting LaTeX into Markdown
+* Perl for converting LaTeX into Markdown, takes car of translating LaTeX commands into MD.
-* Pandoc for converting Markdown into ePub
+* [Pandoc](https://pandoc.org/) for converting Markdown into ePub.
 * Bash for running the scripts.

 ## Usage